-You should set up your instalment plan before you arrive in the UK.
-You can do this using a valid credit or debit card.
-The University will accept payment in sterling only from the following cards.
+Set up your instalment plan before you arrive in the UK, using a valid credit or debit card.
+The University will accept payment in sterling only from the following cards:

 To set up your instalment plan online, please visit the NTU online payment system.

-When you arrive and open a UK bank account you can then change the payment details on your instalment plan as necessary.
+When you arrive and open a UK bank account you can change the payment details on your instalment plan, if necessary.